-THEO6399 Mission Trip to Middle East for Muslim Witness and Evangelism (3 hours) Edens
+THEO6399 Mission Trip to the Muslim World (3 hours) Edens

 The course is set within a mission trip to a specific city in the Muslim Middle East.
 Participants will be engaged in a well developed and respected ESL witness program.
 Students will be prepared to join in pre-evangelism, harvest evangelism, and follow-up work within a group of Muslim adult students.
 Participants will be exposed to many issues faced by converts from Islam, witness to Muslims open to the gospel and establish new believers by assisting them to enter into spiritual disciplines both through face to face and Internet interaction.
 Also can be taken as MISS6399 or EVAN6399.
-Prerequisite: THEO6336 or EVAN6336 or PHIL6336.
+Prerequisite: THEO6336 or EVAN6336 or MISS6336 or PHIL6336.

-THIS6100/6200/6300 Independent Directed Study in Theology (1, 2, or 3 hours) Faculty

-MTSA6100 Summative Assessment (1 hour) Faculty
+THIS6100/6200/6300 Independent Directed Study in Theology (1, 2, or 3 hours) Faculty MTSA6100 Summative Assessment (1 hour) Faculty